top of page

 What about help for the mobility impaired or hard of hearing?

-Our churches are accessible for those with disabilities, including wheelchair users.
-There’s plenty of parking right outside Acharacle Free Church.
+Kilmallie Free Church is accessible for wheelchair users.
+Currently Acharacle has a low step at the entrance, but we hope to rectify that with a forthcoming renovation.
 At Kilmallie Free Church, there are a small number of parking spaces next to the church that we try to keep free for the elderly and mobility impaired (including one marked disabled parking space).
-At Kilmallie there’s an induction loop – just switch to ‘T’ if you have a hearing aid.
+At Acharacle there are no marked bays but the parking is all in close proximity to the building.
+At both churches there’s an induction loop – just switch to ‘T’ if you have a hearing aid.

 bottom of page